Our guide to United Club lounges gives an overview of United Club lounge features and locations, as well as ways to gain access.

 Here are all the different ways to access a United Club:

-- Purchase an annual United Club membership – You can purchase an annual membership for yourself or for you and a spouse for a $50 initiation fee, plus an annual membership fee that varies based on your elite status with United (from $450 to $550 for individual memberships and from $1,000 to $1,100 for memberships that include a spouse).
+- Purchase an annual United Club membership – You can purchase an annual membership based on your status in the United program.
+Prices range from $550 per year to $650.
 You can also purchase a membership with United MileagePlus miles.
-The initiation fee can be covered for 7,000 miles, and the annual prices range from 60,000 to 70,000 miles per year for an individual membership, and from 130,000 to 140,000 miles per year for a membership with a spouse.
+The annual prices range from 75,000 to 85,000 miles per year for an individual membership.
 Note, you will need to provide a same-day boarding pass from United or one of its airline partners to gain access to the lounge.

 - Have a United Club day pass – This is available for purchase at select locations for $59.
-Also, if you have the United Explorer Card from Chase, you will receive two free day passes each year.
+Also, if you have the United Explorer Card or United Business Card from Chase, you will receive two free day passes each year.
 Access doesn’t include a guest.
 Just like annual members, United day pass holders must be traveling on the same day with United or one of their partners.

-- Have a credit card with lounge access – United MileagePlus Club Card users receive a complimentary United Club Membership that’s valid for the cardholder and two adult guests, or the cardholder, one adult guest and dependent children under 21 years of age.
-You must also have a valid boarding pass for same-day travel
+- Have a credit card with lounge access – United MileagePlus Club Card and United Club Business Card users receive a complimentary United Club Membership that’s valid for the cardholder and two adult guests, or the cardholder, one adult guest and dependent children under 21 years of age.
+You must also have a valid boarding pass for same-day travel.

 - Have a ticket for a qualifying business or first-class flight on United – When you’re flying in a premium cabin on an international flight operated by United or one of its Star Alliance partners, you will have access to the United Club.
 Business class travelers on United can also access lounges at their origin and destination when traveling on a transcontinental flight.